 One example stood out to me specifically, a 12 year old girl.
 She and her friends were all using Clue to track their menstrual cycles and already did a regular sit-down where they would share their experiences of what was going on with their bodies.

 This made me question our initial plan of creating a partner sharing feature.
-I decided to send out a more detailed survey where people could choose from a variety of sharing options they would be interested in.
-The results showed, that when asked in a more detailed manner, a majority of people were in fact interested in sharing their cycle with people other than their partner.
+I decided to send out a more detailed survey where people could choose from a large variety of sharing options they would be interested in.
+The results showed, that 81% of our users were in fact interested in sharing their cycle someone other than their partner.
 This could be a good friend, but also a sister or mother.

 Using this insight I was able to convince the project lead to change the scope the project to a more general version of cycle sharing.
-This also presented a powerful growth opportunity for the company: we could use cycle sharing as a way to access a network effect.
+I argued that this also presented a powerful growth opportunity for the company: we could use cycle sharing as a way to access a network effect.
 In addition to this, an open and inclusive approach to this feature presented an opportunity for us to strengthen our brand and to distinguish Clue from the competition.

 We started off by sketching a couple of different user interfaces:

 We then went on to create a couple of higher fidelity prototypes, to explore how different layouts would appear in real life.